DeeplearningRegistrationTeam/Registration/README.md

 # DeepLearning_UCAS2022_registration

 This repository is used to manage our team's code and document sharing.
 I hope everyone can gain a lot from this cooperation.
+At present, our cooperation has been completed.
+All our codes can be found in the master branch.
+Team member yjzhong also provides the codes of nnFormer and TransMorph.
+For details, see the **yjzhong branch**

 # Dataset